SoimulPatriei/EstonianCoreferenceSystem/README.md

 ## The Estonian Coreference System
-This is the first version of a machine learning configurable system of pronominal coreference resolution.
+The first version of a machine learning configurable system of pronominal coreference resolution for the Estonian.
 The system has been tested on **Mac OS X** and **Linux**.

 ### Prerequisites
 1. **Python 3.6.10**.
 We recommend you install the [Anaconda](https://www.anaconda.com/products/individual) distribution